-- The building materials are never exposed to outdoor weather to stay dry and at a consistent temperature.
+- The building materials are never exposed to outdoor weather, allowing them to stay dry and at a consistent temperature.

-- Manufactured homes can be built quicker, as inclement weather does not affect construction.
+- Manufactured homes can be built more quickly, as inclement weather does not affect construction.

-- Manufacturers buy their materials in bulk.
+- Manufacturers save money by purchasing their materials in bulk.
 In turn, they pass the savings onto the home buyers, which is one of the reasons why manufactured homes are typically less expensive than site-built homes.

 - Many manufactured home builders offer some level of customization.
-Buyers can still create the home of their dreams while staying in budget.
+Buyers can still create the home of their dreams while staying within their budget.

-- There are many factors that affect a house’s appreciation.
-But much like site-built homes, well maintained manufactured homes can appreciate in value.
+- Many factors affect a house’s appreciation.
+However, much like site-built homes, well-maintained manufactured homes can appreciate in value.

 Manufactured homes are built on their own steel chassis and wheels.
 Manufactured homes are placed on permanent foundations with a wide variety of skirting options.
 This includes brick, giving the appearance of a site-built home.

-Unlike mobile homes, manufactured homes are eligible for a variety of home loans:
+Unlike mobile homes, manufactured and modular homes are eligible for a variety of home loans:

 - Conventional mortgages